 In 2D the technique is called bilinear interpolation.
 Its 3D counterpart is called trilinear interpolation.
 Both techniques will be described in the next two chapters and the source code will be given as well.
 The word linear is in both terms because for that particular technique only linear interpolations are performed.
 Linear interpolation is an equation of the kind:$$a(1-t)+bt \quad with \quad 0 \le t \le 1$$

 This is very similar to the process of evaluating a linear function.
-This method is simple, requires only two values (a and b) and a few simple arithmetic operations.
+This method is simple and requires only two values (a and b) and a few simple arithmetic operations.
 Notice that t is in the range 0 to 1.
 However, as we will show in the next chapter, linear interpolation creates "visual" patterns which are not always acceptable or desirable.
-It is possible to use interpolation methods of higher degrees which provide smoother results (depending on the context, such results are not always considered better).
-To achieve such interpolation though it is often necessarily to take into consideration more than the four cell corners surrounding a sample point.
-Therefore they provide better results but at a higher computation costs because they usually need a larger set of points and use function of degree two or more.
+It is possible to use interpolation methods of higher degrees that provide smoother results (depending on the context, such results are not always considered better).
+To achieve such interpolation though it is often necessary to take into consideration more than the four-cell corners surrounding a sample point.
+Therefore they provide better results but at a higher computation cost because they usually need a larger set of points and use functions of degree two or more.
 The function used to interpolate the values on the regular grid is called the interpolant.

 Interpolation techniques are commonly used in image processing (to resize images for instance).
-But 3D techniques too involve the use of 3D or 2D grids (textures can be seen as 2D grids) such as for instance fluid simulation, volume rendering, texture mapping and irradiance caching just to name a few.
+But 3D techniques can also make use of 3D or 2D grids (textures can be seen as 2D grids) such as fluid simulation, volume rendering, texture mapping, and irradiance caching just to name a few.
 Wherever grids are involved, interpolation techniques are usually also needed.